Spoilers For Thursday’s ‘General Hospital’: Oscar Has Another Crisis And Kim Gets Bad News

 While viewers will have to wait for Thursday’s show to see what happens, it seems likely that Oscar perhaps has another seizure and fall over the side of the bridge.
 Obviously, Josslyn will be completely panicked if that is the case.

 SheKnows Soaps teases that Kim is going to get bad news during Thursday’s episode.
-She is seen in the previews tellling Julian during a cozy moment that they won’t be able to do something anymore, but the bad news is almost certainly about what happens with Joss and Oscar on the bridge.
+She is seen in the previews telling Julian during a cozy moment that they won’t be able to do something anymore, but the bad news is almost certainly about what happens with Joss and Oscar on the bridge.

 Time is running out, West Coast.
 Are Drew and Kim ready to discuss Oscar's end of life issues? #GH55